Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 So, is now a good time?

-Another strong signal is tourism, with Da Nang welcoming 12.8 million visitors in just eight months of 2025, which fuels both rental demand and investor confidence.
+Another strong signal is the tourism surge, with 12.8 million visitors in just the first eight months of 2025, which directly feeds the rental market and keeps investor interest alive in Da Nang.

 Is it smart to buy now in Da Nang, or should I wait as of 2026?